silabs-ChengY/aod_eFence/README.md

 * Locator height from floor: 0.0 m
 * Tag height from floor: 0.75 m
 * Testing range: 3.8x3.9m2
-* Real position of the locators and tags

 There are total 4 locators and 3 tags in the 3.8x3.9 area, below are the measured position and angle accuracy for the tags.